colby-reynolds/mtg-card-info-app/product-brief.md

 The MTG Card Info App is a mobile application where each Magic: The Gathering card has a dedicated reference and discussion page.

-A user should be able to search for a card, review its general card information, move between its different printings, and read or join conversations tied either to the card as a whole or to one specific printing.
+A user should be able to search for a card, review its universal card information, move between its different printings, and read or join conversations tied either to the card as a whole or to one specific printing.

 The goal is not to replace every existing Magic app.
 The goal is to organize card-specific knowledge and discussion better than a general forum, social feed, or chat server.